 \section{Conclusions}

-By leveraging Riemannian latent geometry, interpretable tangent-space mutations, and potential-augmented geodesics, PepCompass enables efficient navigation of and optimization within peptide space across global and local scales.
-One of possible limitation of our approach is the reliance on the Eucleadian-distance based metric on decoder outputs in the ambient space.
-However, any other metrics that would better capture the ambient manifold could easily be incorporated.
-Already now, our computational experiments demonstrate superior performance over state-of-the-art baselines, and wet-lab validation confirms unprecedented success rates, with all tested peptides showing activity $\textit{in vitro}$, including activity against multidrug-resistant pathogens.
-These results establish geometry-aware exploration as a powerful new paradigm for controlled generative design in vast biological spaces.
+By leveraging Riemannian latent geometry, interpretable tangent mutations, and potential-augmented geodesics, PepCompass enables efficient navigation and optimization within peptide space across global and local scales.
+One potential limitation of the current implementation is the use of a Euclidean metric in the decoder output space.
+While seemingly simplistic, it induces a structurally conservative geometry that is mutationally uniform and conservative to a non-local insertions and deletions; see Appendix~\ref{appendix:euclidean-rationale} for a rationale and potential extensions to more biologically informed metrics, which we plan to explore in future work.
+Already now, our computational experiments demonstrate superior performance over state-of-the-art baselines, and wet-lab validation confirms unprecedented success rates, with all tested peptides showing $\textit{in vitro}$ activity, including against multidrug-resistant pathogens.
+These results establish geometry-aware exploration as a powerful paradigm for controlled generative design in vast biological spaces.